-Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked
+Best kettle of 2024 in the UK - these are the standout 10 electric kettles I've reviewed

 Looking for the best kettle?
-We've been busy brewing endless cups of tea with these electric kettles from Dualit, Breville, De'Longhi and more
+I've been busy brewing endless cups of tea with these electric kettles from Dualit, Breville, De'Longhi to let you know which one is best

 No appliance will get more use in your home than the best kettle.
 From speedy boil times to clever designs, the right kettle for you will depend on your specific needs and preferences, as well as your hot beverage of choice.

-That's why we've been busy reviewing the top 13 kettles (from a long list of many more) to bring you our complete ranking.
-We've kept a keen eye out for energy efficiency too, with a penny-saving one-cup kettle also featured in this roundup.
+That's why, as Ideal Home's Kitchen Appliances Editor, I've been busy compiling this list of my top 10 kettles (after testing a long list of many, many more) to bring you our ranking.
+As keeping bills down is of paramount importance, I've kept a keen eye out here for energy efficiency - one of my favourite products from testing is a penny-saving one-cup kettle which is also more accessible for people with disabilities.

 Best kettle 2024